Skip to content

 Even if you have to borrow from a friend or work something out with the hospital do what you can to avoid using plastic.

-Since a $0 deductible health insurance plan means higher monthly premiums it will require more budgeting to make sure you can keep up your payments.
+Since a $0 deductible plan means higher monthly premiums it will require more budgeting to make sure you can keep up your payments.

 As you compare health plans, striking a balance might be the optimal approach.